-All over the plains you will see white-sailed windmills dotted for miles, as far as the eye can see.
+Over the plains you will see white-sailed windmills dotted for miles, as far as the eye can see.

-Apples and pears, potatoes and tomatoes, lettuce, artichokes, almonds and much more are grown on the Lasithi Plateau.
+Vegetables, apples and pears, potatoes and tomatoes, lettuce, artichokes, almonds and much more are grown on the Lasithi Plateau.

 The ruins of Karfi are high in the mountains 1100m behind Tzermiado.
 The Minoans lived here around 1000 BC, there are tholos tombs and remains of a small township.
 The Minoans are said to have retreated into the mountains away from the invading Dorians.

 Mythology tells us that Zeus was raised in the cave near here, called Diktaion Andron or Dikti Cave, close to Psyró.
 This large cave has different chambers, stalactites and stalagmites and plenty of history.
 Another cave to explore is Trapesa Cave near Tzermiádo.

 In Venetian times, thousands of windmills were built of wire and cloth to irrigate the plateau.
 These unusual structures give a timeless presence in the plateau, although not many are in full use now.
 Some were built with stone towers.
 The local government is restoring some of these to reflect the cultural and historical significance of the area.